We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Is it better for sneakers to be tight or loose?

-Your sneakers shouldn’t feel tight or loose; instead, they should fit comfortably snug.
+Your sneakers shouldn’t feel tight or loose.
+Instead, they should fit comfortably snug.
 The heel should hug your foot securely, while the toe box should allow room for your toes to spread out comfortably.

 However, if you must choose between a tight or loose fit, opt for a slightly looser sneaker as it’s generally more comfortable than a tight one.